ebiiim/ledger_subsystem/README.rst

 Ledger Subsystem
 ----------------

-**ledger_subsystem.py** provides functionality for proof of existence of transactions in a BBc-1 domain, using existing blockchains.
+**bbc1/core/ledger_subsystem.py** provides functionality for proof of existence of transactions in BBc-1 domains, using existing blockchains.
 This functionality is intended for use prior to expansion of the BBc-1 inter-domain network and widespread use of intercrossing references for proof of existence.